 I feel we all have a superpower that is waiting to be unveiled.
 And mine is transforming the mud and mess I’ve walked through into seeds that might help other gardens grow.

 I’m so glad you found my blog.
-The best place to start is with the first post I published on the blog, “The Doorknob: A 10-Second Habit to Change Your Entire Day”.
-It’s the perfect example of one of the small, powerful seeds we plant here.
+The best place to start is with the first post I published, “The Doorknob: A 10-Second Habit to Change Your Entire Day”.
+It’s the perfect example of one of the seeds we plant here.

 – Tarlow